n8n-io/n8n-docs/docs/reference/glossary.md

 # .env File
 A special file which contains configuration information in the form of environment variables.

-n8n uses the .env file to
+n8n uses the .env file to control how n8n works.
+See the [n8n docs](https://docs.n8n.io/reference/server-setup.html#_6-create-env-file) for more details.

 **See also:**
 - [Variables](#Variables)